Madelene/appt-api-app/README.md

  - curl -i -X DELETE https://vast-woodland-4805.herokuapp.com/appointments/1 successfully deletes the appointment with ID 1, returning a 204 (No Content) status code.

+The [smarter_csv](https://github.com/tilo/smarter_csv) gem was implemented in order to help populate the database with the csv file.